ReportShield™ provides accuracy for global trade and transaction reporting regimes, including EMIR, MiFIR, Dodd-Frank and more.

 - Checking that all delegated reporting has been reported accurately and completely

 We can also provide expertise in a range of areas including remediation and selecting a trade repository.

-Our ReportShield™ quality assurance service is designed to address Article 15’s requirements.
-It includes:
+Our multi-award winning ReportShield™ quality assurance service is designed to address Article 15’s requirements.
+It includes five core elements:

 - Iterative accuracy testing of MiFID II trades reported to the regulator

-- Advanced reconciliations on each platform/asset class to ensure completeness
+- Advanced reconciliation on each platform/asset class to ensure completeness

 - Implementation of a control framework tailored to your business

 - CPD-accredited training on the reporting requirements bespoke to your firm.